portworx/px-dev/install_run_ubuntu.md

 You only need to do this etcd step once.
 You can use the same etcd service for multiple PX-Lite clusters.

 ## Install Portworx PX-Lite
-IMPORTANT: Log in to the Docker Hub to access PX-Lite, during the limited release period.
-Contact eric@portworx.com for account access.

 ### Step 1: Download the PX-Lite Container
 From the SSH window for the server: